 In a Nutshell

-Robots are not likely to become the Frankenstein of the future.
-Robotics can help improve the overall health of the individuals living in a country.
+Robots are not likely to become the Frankenstein (the monster, not the doctor) of the future.
+They can help improve the overall health of the individuals living in a country, though.
 It’s unlikely that you’ll have a robot dentist, but you might see more and more of them around assisting your dentist.